-Once the babies started coming and I was home all day I found that pre-season camp was actually something I dread.
-Although we still ate with the team, that now involved timing naps, hunting for something the boys could eat (food allergies) or packing dinner (which kind of defeated the purpose).
-I also noticed that emotions were always heightened during this month.
-Our babies couldn’t understand where their faithful summer playmate had gone, and Mama just wasn’t a good enough sub.
+Once our babies were born and I was home all day I found that preseason camp was something I dreaded.
+Although we still ate with the team, but the juggling act involved with timing naps, hunting for something the boys could eat (food allergies) or packing dinner (which kind of defeated the purpose of not cooking) was exhausting.

 Tried and True Tips for Surviving Preseason Camp

 First of all, you aren’t a widow and these days there are actual coaches’ wives who have buried their husbands due to the pandemic.
 You may only see your guy for an hour a day, but in a month that will increase to 2-3 hours a day and sometimes lunch dates.
 Attaching the phrase “football widow” to this month automatically adds a negative connotation that will have you feeling sorry for yourself and gives you permission to resent your spouse.

-2) Learn something new!
-The last time we had a head coach (before that being my guy) his wife was great at creating intentional time for the wives to spend time together.
+Years ago a former head coach’s wife lead our staff well by creating intentional time for the wives to spend time together.
 We learned how to hand embroider, practiced knitting, sewed tie belts, and experimented with new recipes.
 I’ve taken that routine to heart and have spent part of August learning a new skill each year.
-This year, I took a canning class and will be making pickles with my pickle loving 10 years old in a few weeks.
+One year I took a canning class and made pickles when Elijah decided he loved pickles.

-4) One last fun thing.
-When we lived near STL, we would squeeze in one last zoo trip.
-Last year, we picked blueberries as I had a son begging to do it.
-This year, we will find something local to do one day while dad is away.
-We may go to a restaurant they love, go bowling, or roller skating.
+When we lived near STL, we would squeeze in one last zoo trip to close out the summer.
+When we lived in Virgina we picked blueberries.
+Every year we will find something local to do one day while dad is away.
+We may go to a restaurant they love or just headout for dessert.
 It doesn’t really matter what it is, it’s more about having a fun day out before school starts up.

-5) Hang out at practice.
-My boys think the football field is just a new playground most days.
-They have secret areas up the mountain that surrounds the stadium where they play games only they know the rules to.
-They also spend time watching drills and catching up with their favorite players.
-Being at practice helps the boys to feel a part of all the chaos, and it helps me begin to connect names and faces.
+My boys used to think the football field was just a big playground.
+They had special games to around the field and also spent time watching drills and catching up with their favorite players.
+Being at practice helps the kids to feel a part of all the chaos, and it helps me begin to connect names and faces.
 PS-they have also been known to have the occasional lightsaber war on the field to the delight of the players.

 For More Preseason Thoughts Buy Lessons from the Sidelines

 As the wife of a football coach, Beth Walker encourages women whose families are in the public eye to pursue their own callings even as they support their husbands’ careers and ministries.
-Through her own personal stories as well as interviews with other women who are also living just outside their husbands’ limelight, Beth shows it’s possible to do both.
+Through her personal stories as well as interviews with other women who are also living just outside their husbands’ limelight, Beth shows it’s possible to do both.